jasdeepbajaj/dijkstar_astar/README.md

 ## Getting Started

-##Project Scripts
+Project Scripts

-###utils.py:
-Contains a collection of handy functions utilized throughout the project.
+utils.py: Contains a collection of handy functions utilized throughout the project.

-###dijkstra.py
-Implements the A* search algorithm for discovering optimal paths.
+dijkstra.py: Houses the code for Dijkstra's search algorithm to determine optimal paths.

-###astar.py
-Houses the code for Dijkstra's search algorithm to determine optimal paths.
+astar.py: Houses the code for A* search algorithm along with heuristics function used to determine optimal paths.

-###main.py
-Coordinates the execution of path planning, employing both Dijkstra and A* algorithms, across various map resolutions and source/destination pairs.
+main.py: Coordinates the execution of path planning, employing both Dijkstra and A* algorithms, across various map resolutions and source/destination pairs.

 ##Running

 To run the path planner:

 python main.py

 This will output results to results.csv and also display plot visualizations.

 ##Usage

 The main parameters that can be configured are:

 source_nodes: List of source (start) nodes

 destination_nodes: List of destination (goal) nodes

 maps: List of occupancy grid maps to use

 res: List of resolutions corresponding to each map

 New maps can be added by placing pgm images in the data folder and loading them in main.py.

 ##Results

 The main results are:

-Computation time for Dijkstra's algorithm vs. A* Number of nodes searched by each algorithm Visualization showing the optimal path overlaid on the map This allows analysis of how the optimal path and computation time varies based on map resolution.
+1. Computation time for Dijkstra's algorithm vs. A*

+2. Number of nodes searched by each algorithm

+3. Visualization showing the optimal path overlaid on the map

+This allows analysis of how the optimal path and computation time varies based on map resolution.

 Results are output to results.csv.